Lyberta/Lyberta/README.md

 Rigid people are like bricks.
 Be better than them.
 [Be like water](https://www.youtube.com/watch?v=5JpIHeyUfVo) and make bricks sink in you.

+Notice how most of the technology tries to turn humans into the machines instead of helping the humans being themselves.
+Isn't it completely backwards?

 Potentially available as a private life coach or just providing good vibes.

 <!---